Derbyshire Yeomanry: Between the wars

 On 7 February 1920, the regiment was reconstituted in the Territorial Army with HQ still at Derby.
 Following the experience of the war, it was decided that only the fourteen most senior yeomanry regiments would be retained as horsed cavalry, with the rest being transferred to other roles.
-As a result, on 14 July 1921, the regiment was one of eight converted and reduced to 24th (Derbyshire Yeomanry) Armoured Car Company, Tank Corps.
-In October 1923 it was redesignated as 24th (Derbyshire Yeomanry) Armoured Car Company, Royal Tank Corps and on 30 April 1939 it was transferred to the Royal Armoured Corps.
+As a result, on 14 July 1921, the regiment was converted and reduced to 24th (Derbyshire Yeomanry) Armoured Car Company, Tank Corps, one of eight regiments converted and reduced.
+In October 1923, it was redesignated as 24th (Derbyshire Yeomanry) Armoured Car Company, Royal Tank Corps and on 30 April 1939 it was transferred to the Royal Armoured Corps.

 By 1939, it had become clear that a new European war was likely to break out, and the doubling of the Territorial Army was authorised, with each unit forming a duplicate.
 The Derbyshire Yeomanry was expanded to a regiment and, on 24 August 1939, regained its original title as the 1st Derbyshire Yeomanry.
 Also in August, it formed a duplicate 2nd Derbyshire Yeomanry regiment.